What is the urine urea

 The urine urea nitrogen test determines how much urea is in the urine to assess the amount of protein breakdown.
-The test can help determine how well the kidneys are functioning, and if your intake of protein is too high or low.
+The test can help determine how well the kidneys are functioning and whether your intake of protein is too high or low.
 Additionally, it can help diagnose whether you have a problem with protein digestion or absorption from the gut.

 Your doctor will usually recommend a urea test to determine protein levels in the body.
-The test can determine how much protein you are eating, and if it is an adequate amount.
-In addition, your urea nitrogen levels may rise if you are going through heart failure or dehydration.
+The test can determine how much protein you’re eating, and if it’s an adequate amount.
+In addition, your urea nitrogen levels may rise if you’re going through heart failure or dehydration.

 A common test for urea nitrogen is the blood urea nitrogen test, better known as BUN.
 This article refers to the urine urea nitrogen test, which is performed using a urine sample.